JonasGroeger/notes/0-GoBGP-and-ExaBGP.md

 * `sudo env exabgp.tcp.bind="127.0.0.1" exabgp.tcp.port=1001 sudo /opt/exabgp/sbin/exabgp router-exabgp.conf`

 6. Finish!
 You have two routers talking to each other set up in an IBGP configuration.
 Of course, there are is no actual data in the system yet.
 For fun, try `gobgp global rib add 10.10.0.0/16 -a ipv4` and see what the ExaBGP router does.

+*Note: If you try to setup GoBGP <--> GoBGP you have to change more ports since GoBGP uses more ports (GRPC: 50051, Some other which I forgot.
+Check with `netstat -tpl`*